• Skip to main content

 Ingredients

-Onion: Red onion is the onion I use in this mango and black bean salsa.
+Onion: Red onion is the preferred onion in this mango and black bean salsa.
 Soaking it in hot water for a few minutes helps take the bite out of the fresh onion.

 Mango: The star of the salsa, I use fresh mango.
-Look for mangos the slightly gives when pressed on the skin, not too squishy, not too hard.
+Look for mangos that slightly give when pressed on the skin - not too squishy and not too hard.
 Frozen mango would also be fine.

 Bell pepper: Red bell pepper is my preferred bell pepper choice to give this extra color.
 Plus, it's slightly sweet to balance the jalapeño.
 An alternative is to use orange or yellow bell pepper.
 Green bell pepper would be fine but it isn't as sweet.

-Cilantro: While cilantro isn't everyone's favorite herb, I think it's perfect in all salsas.
+Cilantro: While cilantro isn't everyone's favorite herb, I think it's perfect in salsa.
 Use fresh cilantro.
-However, if you aren't a fan of cilantro, substitute with fresh parsley.
+However, if you aren't a fan of cilantro, substitute it with fresh parsley, or you can omit it.

-Lime: Lime juice gives your salsa the added tang that balances out the flavors.
-Lemon juice would also taste good, and you can use bottled lime or lemon juice if needed.
+Lime: Lime juice gives your salsa the added vibrance and tanginess to balance the flavors.
+Lemon juice would also work well, and you can use bottled lime or lemon juice if needed.

-Jalapeño: Highly suggest adding jalapeño because otherwise, this mango salsa with black beans to make this a savory salsa.
+Jalapeño: Highly suggest adding jalapeño for a little heat in this mango salsa with black beans.
 Red pepper flakes can be substituted in a pinch.
+Or leave it out if you want a very mild salsa.

 Garlic: Fresh garlic is best.
-You could use refrigerated minced garlic (same amount called for in the recipe: 2 teaspoons).
-I wouldn't recommend garlic powder, but if you have no other choice, ยผ teaspoon garlic powder could work.
+You could use refrigerated minced garlic (the same amount called for in the recipe: 2 teaspoons).
+I wouldn't recommend garlic powder, but if you have no other choice, ¼ teaspoon of garlic powder could work.

-Salt: A pinch of salt is necessary to enhance the flavors.
+Salt: A pinch of salt is helpful for enhancing the flavors of this vegan mango salsa.
 Feel free to adjust the amount to your liking.

 • mangos 2: $1